edenjamsalem/minishell/README.md

 The current linear approach uses dynamic arrays for the CTRL_SEQ and CMD_SEQ.
 To handle the branched logic of parentheses, it simply halts the main execution, recursively parses and executes the commands inside parentheses, and then feeds it back into the main execution sequence.

-It works ...but it's definitely sub-optimal !
+It works ... but it's definitely sub-optimal !